September 09, 2020 8 min read

-Working with all types of people from all walks of life, (from the ultra rich to the struggling student), I’ve learned a lot about money and lifestyle.
+Working with all types of people from all walks of life, (from the ultra-rich to the struggling student), I’ve learned a lot about money and lifestyle.
 I hear it all the time, “if I had more money, I wouldn't have these problems.”
-In some cases this holds true, in most cases it’s something entirely different; Discipline and a plan with the money you have.
+In some cases this holds, in most cases, it’s something entirely different; Discipline and a plan with the money you have.

-Penny pincher, cheap, tightwad, sales hunter, bargain shopper, coupon clipper, thrifty...These are thesavers of the world.
-The people that put at least 40% or more of their income into savings every month.
+Penny pincher, cheap, tightwad, sales hunter, bargain shopper, coupon clipper, thrifty...These are the savers of the world.
+The people put at least 40% or more of their income into savings every month.
 Team Money Guru consists of a few types of people.

-First, are the people that find ways to be frugal and make their dollar stretch for them.
+First, there are the folks that find ways to be frugal and make their dollar stretch for them.
 These are coupon clips, bargain shoppers, sales hunters, etc. We all know someone like this!
-They are always looking for a sale and a way to save their hard earned money.
+They are always looking for a sale and a way to save their hard-earned money.
 If they can find a way to save their money, they do.

 As Warren Buffett said:

 “Price is what you pay.
 Value is what you get.”

 A Money Guru looks at the value of something and determines if it is the right fit for their life.
 Then work out the price, not the other way around.
 Instant gratification from a purchase is not something a Money Guru seeks out or feels rewarded by.